 - 1. This Statement of Community Involvement (SCI) explains how we will involve communities and stakeholders in all planning matters, including planning policy and proposal documents; and planning applications.
-It also sets out how we will give advice and assistance to those undertaking neighbourhood planning. - 2.
+It also sets out how we will give advice and assistance to those undertaking neighbourhood planning.
+The focus of the SCI is to explain how and when communities will be engaged in the planning process rather than provide detail on how applications are determined or how the Planning Committee works. - 2.
 Planning for development and land use in Solihull is a key responsibility of the Council (as the local planning authority) that affects us all.
-The Council is committed to ensuring that all of those with an interest in the development of the area and those affected by development are actively engaged in the planning process. - 3.
+The Council is committed to ensuring that all of those with an interest in the development of the area and those affected by development are encouraged to be engaged in the planning process. - 3.
 The SCI is a Local Development Document (LDD) and once adopted will form part of Council's statutory local planning framework.